documentary photography project

 these emotions by manipulating

-colour and light to reflect
+colour and light

 various moods and tones.